LiamLawless21/LiamBlog/about.md

 What's my degree?
 Economics!
 Because that makes perfect sense with my personality, obviously.

 I've always wanted to be a writer since as long as I can remember.
-Stories of heroes and villains, knights and princesses—they lit something inside of me and made me want to share stories of my own with the world.
+Stories of heroes and villains, knights and princesses---they lit something inside of me and made me want to share stories of my own with the world.

 Unfortunately, writing a book is easier said than done!
 Turns out that most 14 year olds aren't well-equipped with the life experience and discipline needed to write something halfway decent.